 The Fund is funded through contributions from Governments, NGOs, and other private or public entities.
 For information on how to contribute to the Fund, please contact the secretariat of the Fund.

 Donors are invited to contribute annually to the Fund.
 For a list of recent contributions, please click here

-United Nations Voluntary Fund for Indigenous Populations
+United Nations Voluntary Fund for Indigenous Peoples

 Palais des Nations, CH-1211 Geneva 10, Switzerland

 Tel.: (41-22) 928 91 64 / Fax (41-22) 928 93 03

 Video on the Voluntary Fund